pspete/psPAS/docs/collections/_commands/New-PASAccountObject.md

 New-PASAccountObject -userName SomeAccount1 -address domain.com -platformID WinDomain -SafeName SomeSafe
 ```

-Returns hashtable strucured to be used as input for add account operations
+Returns hashtable structured to be used as input for add account operations

 ## PARAMETERS